TensorSpeech/TensorFlowTTS/README.md

 # inference
-processor = LJSpeechProcessor(None, None)
+processor = LJSpeechProcessor(None, cleaner_names=["english_cleaners"])

-ids = processor.text_to_sequence("Recent research at Harvard has shown meditating for as little as 8 weeks, can actually increase the grey matter in the parts of the brain responsible for emotional regulation, and learning.", cleaner_names=["english_cleaners"]) ids = tf.expand_dims(ids, 0)
+ids = processor.text_to_sequence("Recent research at Harvard has shown meditating for as little as 8 weeks, can actually increase the grey matter in the parts of the brain responsible for emotional regulation, and learning.") ids = tf.expand_dims(ids, 0)
 # fastspeech inference